TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 21/Jeremiah 21.8.md

 ---

-And unto this people thou shalt say, Thus saith Jehovah: Behold, I set before you the way of life and the way of death.
+To this people you shall say, Thus says Yahweh: Behold, I set before you the way of life and the way of death.